 In parts, they are, but they’re not fully accessible, and that’s a real shame.
 But there are places that take access much more seriously than others.

 - Cornwall is a beach lover’s paradise.
 In fact, Cornwall has more than enough beaches to create an entire list of ones to visit.
-However, not all of their beaches are accessible.
+However, not all of its beaches are accessible.
 Cornwall Council, along with Cornwall Mobility, Cornwall Disability and other charities, have worked together to create a map of accessible beaches across the county.
 The map also lists where Sand Chairs (beach wheelchairs) are available to hire.
 You can find the map here: Sand Chairs in Cornwall.

 - Devon, not unlike Cornwall, has a lot of beaches, but not all of them are accessible.
 There are quite a few that advertise beach wheelchairs for hire though, which you can find on the website Accessible Countryside.